DaiSwap/daiswap/README.md

 <!--## Hi there 👋-->
-<h1 align="center" height="200"> Hi, I'm DAISWAP! 👋</h1>
+<h1 align="center" height="200"> DAISWAP HERE</h1>

-### 😃 General Info:
+### My intro:

-➣ Hey, I'm DaiSwap, I'm studying my Btech in Mathematics & Computing.
+➣I'm doing my Btech in Mathematics & Computing.
 A lead-AI-dev of the [Aeronyx Drone Team](https://github.com/users/DaiSwap/projects/2).
 I enjoy working with latest technology & trends & STEM.
 On GitHub I have been working on projects ranging from image processing techniques to AI-ML.
 In my free time I swim, read books, a professional badminton player and a loyal stake user.

-➣ I work with Python & SQL for the most part, but I know how to use Java, as well as various dev tools & cloud/databases.
-I like to use frameworks/libraries including TensorFlow, PyTorch, Keras, OpenCV, Matplotlib, pytesseract, Pandas, NumPy.

 ➣ I have hands-on experience working with multiple programming languages and frameworks including Python, Java, and TensorFlow.
-I’ve contributed to diverse projects ranging from autonomous drone navigation to CV-driven image processing systems.
+I’ve contributed to diverse projects ranging from autonomous drone navigation to CV-driven image processing systems to full fledged automatic alert systems to blockchain node traversal for multiple coins and nfts.

 ➣ In addition to my academic pursuits, I’ve held positions as a Cloud Support Engineer and Research Intern, honing my skills in cloud services and image processing techniques.
+Currently an analyst intern at [skit.ai](https://skit.ai/) .

 ➣ You can contact me at: `19644pranavvenkatesh@gmail.com`, my [Discord](https://discord.com/users/735911229947904100), or my [Twitter](https://twitter.com/DaiSwap)